sumiya11/Groebner.jl/docs/tutorial.md

 normalform(G, f)    # divide f by G
 ```

-TODO: add more
+The normal form with respect to a Groebner basis is unique, and has in turn nice properties.
+We will discuss these in the following.

 # Useful Analogies

-Groebner bases can be considered as *a nonlinear generalization* of Gaussian elimination for systems of linear equations, and a *multivariate generalization* for systems of univariate polynomials.

 ## Groebner basis is Gaussian Elimination

-Applied to a *linear system*, Groebner basis algorithms produce exactly row echelon form!
+Groebner bases can be seen as *a nonlinear generalization* of **Gaussian elimination** for systems of algebraic equations.
+Applied to a linear system, Groebner basis algorithms produce exactly row echelon matrix form!

 ```julia:gauss
 using DynamicPolynomials